JarethHarmon/image_tagger/README.md

 - Basic tagging of images is supported (ie manually typing out tags and pressing enter).
 - Tags are applied to all selected thumbnails.
 - Tags can be typed/entered in a delimiter-separated format (user can specify delimiter with the small text-entry box).
+- Selected tags can be copied to clipboard as a delimiter-separated string and then pasted to other images.

 ##### Viewing
 - Currently supports a few basic shaders and settings (like filter).